Last updated on .

 What does it cost?

 Gondola rides can be expensive, whether you take one on the Grand Canal or through the smaller, quieter canals in the rest of the city.
-The city sets the rates at €80 for the 30 minutes (as of August 2023).
-After 7pm, the rates increase to €120.
+The city sets the rates at €90 for 30 minutes (as of August 2024).
+After 7pm, the rates increase to €110.
 Ask the gondolier to sing and the rate will go even higher.

 Do you have to pay the set rates?
 No. You can negotiate both the rate and the length of the ride.
 If you’re not comfortable with the price, don’t do it.
-Also, up to six people can ride a gondola, so splitting the cost isn’t out of the question.
+Also, up to five people can ride a gondola, so splitting the cost isn’t out of the question.
 If you do decide to take the ride, it will be a memorable experience and you’ll probably feel it was well worth the time and money.

 Gondolas lined up in front of Riva degli Schiavoni in Venice, Italy